 Operators connecting terms

-Boolean operators form the basis database logic.
+Boolean operators form the basic database logic.

 They connect your search words together to either narrow or broaden your set of results.